-Rice Consulting's testing maturity assessment is a quick and effective way for an organization to determine where they are in terms of software testing maturity.
+The testing maturity assessment is a quick and effective way for an organization to determine where they are in terms of software testing maturity.
+This assessment is designed for organizations that have requirements for highly repeatable testing processes.
 The assessment looks at three areas that are critical to testing:

-- Readiness - An assessment of the organization's readiness to improve the testing process.
+• Readiness for Improvement - An assessment of the organization's readiness to improve the testing process.
 This involves an assessment of the staff's testing awareness, testing skills, and motivation to change current practices.

 The deliverable is a report detailing the assessment's findings, a recommended quality improvement strategy, and a plan for addressing the improvement needs identified.
 If the assessment uncovers the need for in-house skills training and consulting, we will include proposed training and consulting plans in the report.
 The report is typically about 15 pages in length, but can be longer if you desire for specific areas to be explored and assessed.